ComparetheMarket/fettle/README.md

 ## Contributing

-This is an experimental project run within [comparethemarket](https://techjobs.comparethemarket.com/?) / [BGL Group](https://www.bglgroup.co.uk/) and we're not actively seeking contributions from the public.
-But if you are stuck, or really keen to help, then please get in touch on the [gitter page]() or open an issue.
+This is an experimental project run within [comparethemarket](https://techjobs.comparethemarket.com/?) / [BGL Group](https://www.bglgroup.co.uk/).
+If you are stuck, or keen to help, then please get in touch on the [gitter page]() or open an issue.

 Note that we have [a code of conduct](https://github.com/ComparetheMarket/fettle/blob/master/CODE_OF_CONDUCT.md).

 ## Authors